Vasectomy is surgery a man may choose to have if he does not want to father any more

 - You plan to have children by reversing your vasectomy.

 Vasectomy is very safe, but all surgeries carry some risks.
-Some potential risks of vasectomy include:
+Some possible risks of

-- In rare cases, the vas deferens may grow back together which could cause an unwanted pregnancy
+cases, the vas deferens may grow back together.
+This could cause an unwanted

 - Pain that lasts long after surgery